• Email

 SpincahArtichokeDipMushrooms

 For most holidays or family get-togethers, my brother whips up a batch of his famous spinach artichoke dip.
 It's basically vegan, except that he uses real mayonnaise (you may recall that he eats eggs and fish...and rumor has it he's going to slowly add meat back into his diet to see what happens).
-His dip is always a crowd pleaser and no one ever notices the vegan substitutions.
-And although it's probably just as unhealthy, I somehow don't feel nearly as guilty indulging in a huge scoopful.
+His dip is always a crowd-pleaser and no one ever notices the vegan substitutions.
 I used his recipe, but threw in some regular parmesan cheese and wound up with a mixture of vegan and non-vegan ingredients that tasted dynamite.
 We love artichokes around here and go completely nuts for mushrooms, so these little bites made a foolproof appetizer for our anniversary meal.
-Creamy and cheesey artichoke and spinach filled baked mushrooms - divine!
+Creamy and cheesey artichoke and spinach-filled baked mushrooms - divine!

 Stay tuned to read about some of the first few dishes I whipped up in the new kitchen that, BY THE WAY, I love cooking in!
 Three more months of wedding planning and maybe my life will calm down enough to finally plant our own little garden in the new backyard.